SapiensAnatis/Dawnshard/PhotonPlugin/README.md

 - `ServerUrl`: the Photon server URL.
 Must end with :5055 due to Dragalia using a legacy client.
 - `StateManagerUrl` the Photon state manager URL.

-Configure the following environment variables:
+Configure the following environment variables (or other source of `IConfiguration`):

-- `PHOTON_TOKEN`: the same photon token as the plugin and state manager use.
+- `PhotonOptions__Token`: the same photon token as the plugin and state manager use.
 Used to authenticate requests from Photon.

 #### Other servers